Comprehensive Review of OPPO A72 Recovery Mode

 6. Backup and Restore

-• Use Case: Helpful for preserving important data before performing major system changes or resets.
+Use Case: To be used in preserving vital data prior to heavy system changes or resets.

 7. Advanced Options

-• Function: Some Recovery Modes offer additional advanced options such as enabling or disabling system debugging or modifying system settings.
+Function: In some instances, Recovery Mode may provide additional advanced options such as enabling/disabling system debugging or changing system-settings.

-• Use Case: Advanced users can leverage these options for in-depth troubleshooting and customization.
+Use Case: Advanced users can use these for in-depth diagnostics and customization.

 1. Troubleshooting and Repair